 Look for the travel tips at the bottom of the Literature Museum page.

-Incidentally, if you need a relaxing cup of coffee before the Apocalypse, one of Vienna’s oldest coffee houses is just around the corner: Café Frauenhuber.
+Incidentally, if you need a relaxing cup of coffee before the Apocalypse, one of Vienna’s oldest coffee houses is just around the corner: pop into Café Frauenhuber.

 Address: Johannesgasse 6, 1010 Vienna